Under the Auspices of

 The artistic community suffers unprecedented income damage.
 The misuse of AI, fueled by its unregulated exploitation, is leading to a loss of composure and perspective.
 The mistake of adopting a combative stance—"AI is the enemy; we must banish it from Art"—is being repeated.
 This extreme tendency is inspired by a narrative of an asymmetrical digital Armageddon, an uncontrollable machine developing superior intelligence and destroying culture.
 While this makes for a gripping sci-fi dystopia, reality is far more nuanced.
 AI should simply be another tool musicians must integrate into their toolkit.
 You don’t throw away a hammer because you hit your finger—you learn to wield it skillfully.

 The law is lagging behind rapid advancements.
-Legislative initiatives so far are hesitant, ambiguous, and don’t seem to measure up to the scale of the challenges.
-This is evident in the EU’s 2024/1689 Directive on Artificial Intelligence, which reflects the priorities of a political landscape where investors dominate.
+Legislative initiatives so far have been hesitant, ambiguous, and don’t seem to measure up to the scale of the challenges.
+This is evident in the EU’s 2024/1689 Directive on Artificial Intelligence, which reflects certain priorities in a political landscape where investors have significant influence.
 Similarly, the U.S. Copyright Office concludes that "existing legal doctrines are adequate and appropriate to resolve questions of copyrightability”.

 A fair and pragmatic approach would be extending private copy Levies: the expanded application of private copying compensation (Greek Law 2121/1993, Art.
 18), adapting existing frameworks to this new frontier.